 What are the treatment options?

 There are two options for treatment.
-One option is an operation to repair the tendon surgically.
+One option is an operation to repair the tendon.
 The surgeon sews together the torn ends of the Achilles tendon, and perhaps may also use another tendon or a tendon graft to help with the repair.
 A plaster cast or brace (orthosis) is needed after the operation.

 The other option is to allow time for the tendon to heal naturally, resting it in a brace or plaster cast.
 This is called conservative treatment.
 If the tendon does not heal on its own, a surgical repair can then be done later.

-Both options will involve having a plaster cast or brace for about eight weeks, to protect the tendon while it heals.
-The plaster cast or brace is positioned so that the foot is pointing slightly downwards, which takes the strain off the tendon.
+Both options will involve having a plaster cast or a brace for about eight weeks, to protect the tendon while it heals.
+The plaster cast or the brace is positioned so that the foot is pointing slightly downwards, which takes the strain off the tendon.

-Physiotherapy is often provided as well.
+Physiotherapy will usually be provided as well.